johngao2/EM-hotel-demand/README.md

     - ba_diffs are aggregated daily using mean **DONE**
     - import new csv into c++ workflow **DONE**
     - code up lambda(d) function (remember that t//n_intraday = d) **DONE BUT WITH TAYLOR ERRORS**
+    - do e^formula to find lambda
+      - consider trying new formula without lambda constraints first but with plausible starting values
+    - check if vars are zero, if not assign them
 - lambda quality of fit check:
   - take sum of (lambda * x_i for all compatible types) for each t
   - aggregate those sums by week